 In December I decided to walk the same thirteen mile walk every week for a year, I had no idea whether I would be able to do it, or whether I would have the strength and the necessary willpower to complete fifty-two walks in fifty-two weeks.
 Having no job and little money, I saw it as a project, a way to give my life structure in the wake of my redundancy and release me from the grip of depression.
 I had no idea that something so simple and free and relatively easy (unlike, say, running a marathon) would have a life-changing effect on me.

-It was a bitterly cold day in March when the word alchemy suddenly became relevant to me.
-It was time for my weekly walk, but I prevaricated drinking endless cups of coffee.
-Eventually, I set out with my hat pulled down, and my scarf pulled up, my many layers of clothing only faintly keeping out the rough wind.
-The sky was dull, grey and miserable, the fields scorched by frost, brown and lifeless.
-Walking with my eyes cast down, I did not expect to see anything of real beauty, but the sight of a single bloom, a bright gold-yellow coltsfoot, transformed the moment and lifted my spirits.
+It was a bitterly cold day in March when the word alchemy suddenly became relevant to me. t was time for my weekly walk, but I prevaricated, drinking endless cups of coffee.
+Eventually, I set out with my hat pulled down and my scarf pulled up, my many layers of clothing only faintly keeping out the rough wind.
+The sky was dull, grey, and miserable, and the fields scorched by frost were brown and lifeless. walking with my eyes cast down, I did not expect to see anything of real beauty, but the sight of a single bloom, a bright gold-yellow coltsfoot, transformed the moment and lifted my spirits.
 The coltsfoot is one of the very first wildflowers to be brave enough to break through the cold earth in spring in Austria.

-One of the many things that I came to understand and appreciate during my year of walking, and my two years of researching and writing my book Walking into Alchemy: the Transformative Power of Nature, is the interconnectedness of things - the coltsfoot - Tussilago farfara is a member of the daisy family – Asteraceae - with nearly 24,000 species, the coltsfoot is, therefore, a member of the largest family of flowering plants.
-Many of these are yellow-gold: sunflowers, dandelions, hawkweed, arnica and many have long been cultivated for their medicinal properties.
-Remedies from herbs that can be freely collected - this surely is alchemy at work?
+One of the many things that I came to understand and appreciate during my year of walking and my two years of researching and writing my book Walking into Alchemy: the Transformative Power of Nature is the interconnectedness of things - the coltsfoot - Tussilago farfara is a member of the daisy family – Asteraceae - with nearly 24,000 species, the coltsfoot is, therefore, a member of the largest family of flowering plants.
+Many of these are yellow gold: sunflowers, dandelions, hawkweed, and arnica, and many have long been cultivated for their medicinal properties. emedies from herbs that can be freely collected - this surely is alchemy at work?

 Once I allowed my mind to latch on to this concept, I saw that I was mining gold as I walked, and this happened more and more.
-On winter days when the sun sets early, almost every week I watched as the day ended in a burst of blistering yellow-gold over the Karawanken mountain range.
-In summer I watched the verdant landscape become burnt and cooked to topaz: golden wheat, golden haystacks a field of toweringly high sunflowers.
+On winter days, when the sun sets early, almost every week, I watched as the day ended in a burst of blistering yellow gold over the Karawanken mountain range.
+In summer, I watched the verdant landscape become burnt and cooked to topaz: golden wheat, golden haystacks, and a field of toweringly high sunflowers.

-In October the turning of the leaves to russet made the leaves look gilded.
-I picked orange-yellow chanterelle mushrooms, and we ate them for supper.
-I scrumped a few golden apples too.
-Everywhere I could see a new beauty that I had for many years been unable or unwilling to see.
+In October, the turning of the leaves to russet made the leaves look gilded.
+We picked orange-yellow chanterelle mushrooms, and we ate them for supper.
+We also scrumped a few golden apples.
+Everywhere, I could see a new beauty that I had for many years been unable or unwilling to see.

 At the end of the process, I had much more understanding of alchemy – for this arcane art was never only about wealth of a material kind it was always a quest to find the elixir of life and I feel that I did find the recipe for that.
 We can all become alchemists by merely walking up and out and into alchemy.